Offshore Catering

 • Proper food storage.

-• Food safety certification and employment of standardised management practices.
+• Certification and employment of standardised management practices.

 • Safe food handling.